ecmwf-lab/ecml-tools/docs/building/operations.rst

  pipe
 ******

-The pipe is the process of transforming fields using filters.
-The first step of a pipe is typically a source, a join or another pipe.
+The pipe is the process of transforming fields using :ref:`filters
+<filters>`.
+The first step of a pipe is typically a source, a join or
+another pipe.
 The following steps are filters.

 .. literalinclude:: pipe.yaml
    :language: yaml